Skip to main content

 Should Aston Students' Union disaffiliate from NUS UK?

-The following Motion was voted on and approved by SU Council and will form the basis of the referendum question:
+The motion below was voted on and approved by SU Council, and forms the basis of the referendum question:

 "This motion proposes that Aston Students' Union should disaffiliate from the National Union of Students (NUS UK) due to concerns about representation, accountability, and value for money.
 It highlights that NUS UK, a political membership body separate from NUS Charity, has faced criticism for inadequate representation of marginalised students and weak national campaigning.
 The motion argues that the £25,098 annual affiliation fee could be better used to support student-led initiatives at Aston."